eugeneveloso/MovingTurtlesim/README.md

 Clone this repository to the src file of a workspace. *(e.g., /catkin_ws/src/)*

+From the root of your workspace, build the packages by running "catkin_make".

 When installed, you can run one of two launch files:

 - To run a turtlesim mode that will move in a circle, run "move_circle.launch".